pizza1016/ptv-timetable/README.md

 ```bash
 python -m pip install --index-url https://gitlab.com/api/v4/projects/54559866/packages/pypi/simple ptv-timetable
 ```
-These commands will also install any required dependencies.
+These commands will also install any required dependencies from PyPI.

+## Usage

 This package adds three modules into the root namespace of your interpreter (so they can be directly imported into your code with `import <module_name>`):
 - `ptv_timetable` for interacting with the PTV Timetable API;